 Solutions to gerrymandering for state legislatures as well as Congress

-A fully automated redistricting plan is best, and ZCTA’s might offer the best option for achieving it.
+The same redistricting plan proposed for Congress might offer the best option for solving the gerrymandering challenge for state legislatures.
 In some states, certain ZCTA’s might be home to too many people for state legislative districts, representing much smaller populations than Congressional Districts.
-In such cases, a computer program can divide a ZCTA into the Census Bureau’s census tracts, which contain ~4000 people each.
+In such cases, the same Scan Line used for the counties and for ZCTA’s within LAST County can also be used to partition LAST ZCTA into the Census Bureau’s census tracts, which contain ~4000 people each.

-If a state finds the fully-automated solution infeasible for some reason, it could still adopt a non-partisan redistricting commission, assisted by appropriate technology, and charged only with drawing election districts with roughly equal populations and no other considerations.
+If a state finds the fully mechanical solution infeasible for some reason, it could still adopt a non-partisan redistricting commission, assisted by appropriate technology, and charged only with drawing contiguous election districts with roughly equal populations and no other considerations.

 Automatic voter registration